OrSGar/TEA-Column-Renaming-Tool/README.md

 ![columns-screenshot]

 Before proceeding with analysis, we needed to convert these columns to their respective `key:value` mappings across a variety of datasets.
-For one file alone this could possibly be feasible simply by referencing the descriptions provided by TEA after each download (shown below).
+For one file alone this could be feasible simply by referencing the descriptions provided by TEA after each download (shown below).

 ![reference-screenshot]